dksanyal/Metadata-Extractor-for-Books/README.md

+[2] CITATION

+This work is funded by the NDLI project sponsored by MHRD, Govt. of India.
+If you use these scripts, we request you to kindly cite the following paper:

+Akhtar, Sk.
+Simran, Debarshi Kumar Sanyal, Samiran Chattopadhyay, Plaban Kumar Bhowmick, and Partha Pratim Das.
+"A metadata extractor for books in a digital library."
+International Conference on Asian Digital Libraries (ICADL).
+Springer, 2018.

 [2] INPUT & OUTPUT

 The software takes a set of PDF files (each containing front matter of a book) stored in a directory and stores metadata generated from them in a directory.
 Metadata for each book is organized according to NDLI schema and available as a JSON file.